 If you’re wondering how regularly you should be posting on social media as an ecommerce business, most studies agree that once per day is optimal.
 Hubspot even found that pages under 10,000 followers experience a 50% drop in engagement per post if they posted more than once a day and 46% of users unfollow a brand because of excessive posting.
 So don’t overwhelm your followers with unnecessary content and instead, focus on making your posts engaging.

 And choose your posting time wisely as it can also affect the performance.
 For optimal results, it’s safe to prioritize morning hours during the weekdays.
 But this isn’t a strict rule and it can vary depending on your unique follower base.
 Therefore, don’t be afraid to experiment with different timings and compare results to find the formula that works best for you.

 This is probably one of the most challenging parts of social media management but it’s also the make it or break it element.
 Your posts will be the voice of your brand so it deserves the effort you’ll put into them.
-If you’re not sure about what to share, here are some social media post ideas for ecommerce businesses with examples to give you inspiration!
+If you’re not sure about what to share, here are some social media content ideas for ecommerce businesses with examples to give you inspiration!

 Okay, I can hear you say “duh!” but hear me out.
 One of the biggest drawbacks for customers when it comes to online shopping is the fact that they can’t see or touch the product.
 But thanks to social media, you can turn this into a strength by sharing photos of your products in different ways, locations, and concepts that customers wouldn’t be able to see in store.

 So for example don’t just show your bags but give your followers ideas on how they can be styled with different looks and for different events.
 Or instead of just explaining how your blender works, shake things up a bit and post a video that shows how to make the best summer smoothie with it.